richysix/Crispr/README.md

 #### add_primer_pair_plus_enzyme_info_for_crRNAs_to_db_from_file.pl

 Script to add screening primer information.
-It will also add information on unique restriction sites The input file should contain the following columns:
+It will also add information on unique restriction sites.
+The input file should contain the following columns:

  * product_size       - size of PCR product (Int)